-Audrone Lapinaite is an assistant professor at the School of Molecular Sciences and the Biodesign Institute's Neurodegenerative Disease Research Center at ASU.
+Audrone Lapinaite is an assistant professor at the School of Molecular Sciences and the ASU-Banner Neurodegenerative Disease Research Center.
 She has long been interested in understanding the biology of DNA and RNA modifications in prokaryotic and eukaryotic cells.
 Audrone has received her undergraduate and master’s degrees in biochemistry from Vilnius University (Lithuania), where she was working with Prof. Saulius Klimasauskas and Dr. Grazvydas Lukinavicius on the engineering of bacterial DNA methylransferase to site-specifically tag genomic DNA.

 Then she moved to the European Molecular Biology Laboratory (EMBL), Heidelberg (Germany) for her graduate studies in biochemistry and structural biology.
 At EMBL, she was working with Prof. Teresa Carlomagno on the structural and biochemical characterization of the box C/D RNA-protein complex (ribosomal RNA methyltransferase) using a combination of high-resolution (solution state NMR) and low-resolution (small angle neutron/X-ray scattering) approaches to compensate for the shortcomings of each individual technique.
 The two main findings of her graduate research are the discovery of a controlled sequential ribosomal RNA 2’-O-methylation mechanism, and the development of an integrative structure determination methodology to assess the structures and dynamics of large (up to 700 – 800 kDa) and flexible molecular assemblies in their native state in solution.